Delayed-Gitification/nano_tools/README.md

 # nano_tools

-nano_tools is a collection of python scripts I created that I find useful for analysing nanopore data.
+nano_tools is a collection of python scripts for analysing Nanopore data.

 # demultiplex_nanopore_barcodes.py